Arsentau/TheSpace-xChallenge/README.md

 # The Space-x Challenge

 ## Technology
 This application was created using Python 3.8.0 as programing language and Django 4.0.3 as framework.
-Besides that, was used Django Rest Framework 3.13.1
+Besides that, Django Rest Framework 3.13.1 was used

-On the other hand, this app consumes 2 endpoints of Trello Web Service.
+On the other hand, this app consumes endpoints of Trello Web Service .

 ## Functionality
 This endpoint can create 3 kinds of cards on a given Trello board, it was developed to make easier create tasks on Trello to people who this could represent a big difficulty.
 Feel free to join the board with the link bellow: